 The SPI02 (fig. 10) monitoring site has been used by students and scientists to monitor the growth of dunes (sand volume) and shoreline movement.
 When SPI02 was established in August 2000, there were no dunes between the retaining wall and waterline at this location.
-Since that time, student collected data has been quantifying the effects of the installation of sand fences, planting of vegetation, and numerous BUDM nourishment projects (fig. 26).
+Since that time, student collected data has been quantifying the effects of the installation of sand fences, planting of vegetation, and numerous BUDM nourishment projects (fig. 27).
 Port Isabel data have documented an overall trend to shoreline advancement and sediment-volume increase throughout the study period (Caudle and others, 2014).

-Figure 26.
+Figure 27.
 Changes in sand volume and shoreline and vegetation line position at SPI02 on South Padre Island due to beach-nourishment projects and the installation of sand fences.

 The vegetation line had remained in a relatively stable position prior to 2012.
 Since that time, a push-up dune was created by beach-maintenance practices (beach scraping to remove seaweed).
-The sand and seaweed scraped from the beach was placed just seaward of the vegetation line, and vegetation has begun to grow on the piled material (fig. 26).
+The sand and seaweed scraped from the beach was placed just seaward of the vegetation line, and vegetation has begun to grow on the piled material (fig. 27).
+A new dune crossover was constructed at SPI02 during 2017-2018.
+Students monitored the dunes immediately adjacent to the crossover during construction to determine if there were impacts to the environment.
+The profile was outside the impact area.

 Starting in the 2007-2008 academic year, students at Port Isabel High School began gathering data at a chronically eroding location in front of the Tiki Condominiums near the north end of the city, SPI08 (fig. 10).
 This site has a narrow beach backed by a retaining wall (see Appendix C for profile plots) that periodically receives nourishment sand from road maintenance north of the City of South Padre Island and from dredging at Brazos Santiago Pass.
-The students from Port Isabel have been documenting the cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend.
+The students from Port Isabel have been documenting the cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend (fig. 28).